-As part of the Company's acquisition of House of Blues Concert Canada ("HOB Canada") in June 2007, the Company accrued \$1.2 million in restructuring costs in its North American Music segment related to severance costs which were paid in 2007.
+As part of the Company's acquisition of House of Blues Concerts Canada ("HOB Canada") in June 2007, the Company accrued \$1.2 million in restructuring costs in its North American Music segment related to severance costs.
 These additional costs were recorded as part of the purchase price allocation.
-As of March 31, 2008, the accrual balance for the HOB Canada restructuring was \$0.3 million.
+As of June 30, 2008, the accrual balance for the HOB Canada restructuring was \$0.2 million.
 This restructuring resulted in the termination of eight employees.

 As part of the Company's acquisition of Mean Fiddler Music Group, PLC, subsequently renamed Festival Republic ("Mean Fiddler") in July 2005, the Company accrued a total of \$7.4 million in its International Music segment primarily related to lease terminations which it expects to pay over the next several years.
 These additional costs were recorded as part of the purchase price allocation.
-In August 2007, the Company sold seven small-sized music venues that were acquired with

-Mean Fiddler resulting in a reduction of \$4.4 million in the restructuring accrual, with an offset to goodwill, for the lease terminations related to these venues.
-As of March 31, 2008, the accrual balance for the Mean Fiddler restructuring was \$1.1 million.
+In August 2007, the Company sold seven small-sized music venues that were acquired with Mean Fiddler resulting in a reduction of \$4.4 million in the restructuring accrual, with an offset to goodwill, for the lease terminations related to these venues.
+As of June 30, 2008, the accrual balance for the Mean Fiddler restructuring was \$1.1 million.

-In addition, the Company has a remaining restructuring accrual of \$1.9 million as of March 31, 2008, related to its merger with Clear Channel in August 2000.
+In addition, the Company has a remaining restructuring accrual of \$1.9 million as of June 30, 2008, related to its merger with Clear Channel in August 2000.